John of Gaunt: King of Castile

-In 1386, after Portugal's new King John I had entered into an alliance with England, that he was actually able to land with an army in Spain.
+It was not until 1386, after Portugal's new King John I had entered into an alliance with England, that he was actually able to land with an army in Spain.
 John's Anglo-Portuguese fleet sailed from England in 1386, pausing to drive off the French forces who were then besieging Brest, he landed at Corunna in northern Spain on 29 July.